grepkeys/website/content/keyboards/anne-pro.md

 When buying an Anne Pro 2, inside the box, you will receive a cable to connect the keyboard, a wired keycap puller, a variety of coloured keycaps without a legend printed on, a manual and, of course, the keyboard itself.

 Overall, the Anne Pro 2 is a great keyboard.
 Either this or a Ducky keyboard are the best ways to begin your descent into the mechanical keyboard rabbit hole.
-This keyboard has every feature you need from a keyboard whilst being priced fairly unlike the "gaming" keyboards from brands such as Corsair and Razer.
+This keyboard has every feature you need from a keyboard whilst being priced fairly unlike the 'gaming' keyboards from brands such as Corsair and Razer.